 Introduction

-The Domestic Animal Management Plan 2026 to 2029 (DAMP) will focus on cats and dogs specifically, addressing important issues such as pet registration, nuisance management, dog attack prevention, overpopulation, the regulation of domestic animal businesses, and more.
-Specific details about designated dog on and off-leash areas will be provided separately in our Strategic Dog Off-Leash Guidelines.
+The Domestic Animal Management Plan 2026 to 2029 (DAMP) will focus on cats and dogs specifically, addressing important issues such as pet registration, nuisance management, dog attack prevention, overpopulation, the regulation of domestic animal businesses, the provision of dog waste bags and more.
+We appreciate everyone who provided feedback on the Domestic Animal Management Plan 2026 to 2029 (DAMP).
+The consultation is now closed.

 If you would like to receive updates on this project, click the 'follow' button in the top left-hand corner of the page.